Karen Thompson Medhi Professor Emeritus, College of Engineering

 Additional Accomplishments

-Prof. Crone has garnered awards for research, teaching and mentoring, including WEPAN Educator Award and the Doris Slesinger Award for Excellence in Mentoring (2011); WEPAN Educator Award from the Women in Engineering Programs and Advocates Network (2011); as well as Fellow (2015) M.M.
-Frocht Award (2013) from the Society for Experimental Mechanics (SEM), and Award for Mentoring Undergraduates in Research (2020).
+Prof. Crone has garnered awards for research, teaching and mentoring, including the Doris Slesinger Award for Excellence in Mentoring (2011); WEPAN Educator Award from the Women in Engineering Programs and Advocates Network (2011); F. G. Tatnall Award (2024), Fellow (2015) and M.M.
+Frocht Award (2013) from the Society for Experimental Mechanics (SEM); Award for Mentoring Undergraduates in Research form UW-Madison (2020); and Distinguished Alumni Award in the Department of Mechanical Science and Engineering, University of Illinois Urbana-Champaign (2022).
 She has been a member of SEM since 1988 and has served as Vice President (2016-2017), Executive Board Member (2010-2012); National Meetings Council Member (2010-2012); Vice-Chair, MEMS and Nanotechnology Technical Division (2001-2006); and society representative to the US National Committee on Theoretical & Applied Mechanics, National Academy of Science (2015-2018).

-She has alsoheld numerous leadership roles at UW-Madison, including Faculty Co-Director of the Women in Science and Women in Science and Engineering Residential Program (1999-2001); Director of Education and Outreach for the Materials Science Research and Engineering Center (MRSEC) on Nanostructured Materials and Interfaces (2001-2007); the Director of the Women Faculty Mentoring Program (2007-2011); and Interim Dean and Associate Dean of the Graduate School (2011-2015).
+She has also held numerous leadership roles at UW-Madison, including Faculty Co-Director of the Women in Science and Women in Science and Engineering Residential Program (1999-2001); Co-Lead of the Interdisciplinary Education Group (2016-2021, 2023-present) and Director of Education and Outreach (2001-2007) for the Wisconsin Materials Science Research and Engineering Center (MRSEC); the Director of the Women Faculty Mentoring Program (2007-2011); and Interim Dean and Associate Dean of the Graduate School (2011-2015).
 She has served as a Program Director with the National Science Foundation in the Mechanics of Materials and Structures (MoMS) Program, Biomechanics & Mechanobiology (BMMB) Program, and Major Research Instrumentation (MRI) Program (2021-2023).

 Professional Highlights